Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Methodology

-As a first step, we focused on translation from English to German based on a recent report from GitHub \cite{GitHubBlog} that indicated Germany ranks among the top three contributors by region outside of the US.
-In addition, various LLM translation and evaluation studies have also evaluated this language translation, indicating that German is a high-resource language\cite{volk2024llm, kocmi2024findings, koshkin2024transllama}.
+To explore the feasibility of LLM-powered technical documentation translation, we selected \textsc{ReadMe} files from the top 50 large-scale repositories, as these projects are widely adopted by developers worldwide \cite{jiang2017and}. \textbf{Translation Process:} As a first step, we focused on translation from English to German based on a recent report from GitHub \cite{GitHubBlog} that indicated Germany ranks among the top three contributors by region outside of the US.
+In addition, various LLM translation and evaluation studies have also evaluated this language translation, indicating that German is a high-resource language \cite{volk2024llm, kocmi2024findings, koshkin2024transllama}.

 We provided the extracted markdown files to the LLMs (ChatGPT-4o and Claude Sonnet) using the following prompt: \\

 \textit{ \textbf{``You are an expert translator, please translate the following Markdown content from English to German.
 Preserve code blocks, links and markdown format exactly as they are.''}}\\